writethedocs/www/docs/conf/australia/2023/writing-day.rst

 Writing Day
 ===========

-The Write the Docs Australia 2022 conference will feature a light Writing Day event as part of the regular conference activities.
+The Write the Docs Australia 2023 conference will feature a light Writing Day event as part of the regular conference activities.

+To be completed

 What is Writing Day?
 --------------------